marcveens/homebridge-device-alive/README.md

 - `name` [required]
 Name of the device you want to add
 - `mac` [optional]
-Mac address of the device you want to check on your local network
+Mac address of the device you want to check on your local network.
+Should be in lowerCase.
 - `ip` [optional]
 IP address of the device you want to check on your local network